cowboyai/cim-start/doc/cim.md

 Thankfully, many applications offer direct APIs, allowing us to integrate them into our Cmd/Qry/Evt pattern using [Comms](./comms.md), facilitating communication with any application.

 Must we integrate every API individually?
 In practice, we're already performing this task.
-Our approach simplifies the process, turning API integration into an automated mapping exercise.
+Our approach simplifies the process, turning API integration into a testable, automated mapping exercise.
 Using vendor products necessitates authentication and structured communication, which we encapsulate into configurations for seamless API access through our messaging system.

 ## Canonic Message Model
 We aim to develop a Canonic Message Model for the Domain—a comprehensive registry of all potential system messages, acting as a functional directory within the Domain.